nilium/st-theme-freesia/README.md

 The light theme in the Freesia package is called Higuchi.
 To use it, just specify `"Higuchi.sublime-theme"` as your theme instead of Freesia in your settings.

 Keep in mind that the colors might change a bit down the road.

+The color scheme in the screenshot above is Sanakan, which is included in the Nil theme.

 Options